 Suppose no natural person satisfies either or both of the conditions above.
 In that case, a natural person responsible for the company’s senior management will be the Real Beneficiary.

 Companies listed on the regulated stock exchanges and the subsidiaries of such listed companies do not need to submit any separate registers with information about Ultimate Beneficial Owner to the Registrar.
-The disclosures made by them to the relevant stock exchanges will be counted the relevant required submission in its place.
+The disclosures made by them to the relevant stock exchanges will be counted as the relevant required submission in its place.
 Those companies wholly owned by a local or federal government body or are set up in the DIFC, or ADGM financial free zones are also exempted since they are subject to their own UBO disclosure requirements.

 UBO Law Offences and Penalties